AdobeDocs/auditor.en/help/tests/test-ref-cfg.md

 # Configuration

-This reference provides more information about the tests Auditor performs for configuration.
+This reference provides more information about the tests Adobe Experience Platform Auditor performs for configuration.

 Configuration tests scan for specific settings, values, or potential conflicts in your implementation.
-Auditor evaluates the tags against other rules and recommended best practices.
+Platform Auditor evaluates the tags against other rules and recommended best practices.

 <table id="table_A8A1FC360482447185C8460A18426638">
  <thead>